-Despite our state constitution’s declaration that education is the “paramount duty” of our state, Washington ranks 49th out of 50 states in spending for public K–12 schools relative to individual income.
-We are not putting in the public effort needed to support a world-class education system and the Washington State Supreme Court agrees.
+Despite our state constitution’s declaration that education is the “paramount duty” of our state, we are not putting in the public effort needed to support a world-class education system and the Washington State Supreme Court agrees.
 In its McCleary v.
-Washington ruling, the court found that the state is not fulfilling its constitutional responsibility to fund basic education, and required the legislature to take action.
+Washington ruling, the court found that the state is not fulfilling its constitutional responsibility to fund basic education, and required the Legislature to take action.

 In 2012, the state convened the Education Funding Taskforce, which determined that $4.5 billion in every two-year state budget is needed to meet the state’s existing obligations to fund education.

 In the time between the 2012 McCleary ruling and the court-imposed 2018 deadline, the state will pass three two-year budgets.
 In June 2013, the Washington Legislature passed the first of those three budgets.

 In passing their first post-McCleary budget, the legislature put $1 billion more funding toward education, or 23 percent of the needed educational increases determined necessary by the Education Funding Taskforce.

 The majority of resources, $840 million, went toward funding that will apply evenly across the system regardless of educational need, while $195 million, or 19 percent, is targeted to programs that provide additional support to students with greater educational needs.
 The additional $195 million is targeted to low-income students, struggling schools, and English Language Learners in order to close our state’s opportunity and achievement gaps.